kevinblischke0301/migrater/README.md

 - `DB_DATABASE`: the name of the database to access
 - `DB_USER`: the username of the user
 - `DB_PASSWORD`: the password of the user
-- `MIGRATION_DIR`: the path to the directory of the sql files for migrations
+- `MIGRATION_DIR`: the path to the directory of the sql files for migrations (only for migrations)
-- `ROLLBACK_DIR`: the path to the directory of the sql files for rollbacks (optional)
+- `ROLLBACK_DIR`: the path to the directory of the sql files for rollbacks (only for rollbacks)

 **SQLite**:

 - `DB_TYPE`: `"sqlite"` for SQLite
 - `DB_DATABASE`: the path to the database file to access
-- `MIGRATION_DIR`: the path to the directory of the sql files for migrations
+- `MIGRATION_DIR`: the path to the directory of the sql files for migrations (only for migrations)
-- `ROLLBACK_DIR`: the path to the directory of the sql files for rollbacks (optional)
+- `ROLLBACK_DIR`: the path to the directory of the sql files for rollbacks (only for rollbacks)

 ### Execution